Rizin Fighting Federation: Background and formation

+2018–present

 In 2018, it was announced that the main event for the traditional New Year's Eve card (Rizin 14) was going to be a boxing match between Floyd Mayweather Jr. and undefeated Japanese kickboxer Tenshin Nasukawa.
 The match ended up with Nasukawa knocked out two minutes into the first round.

-On November 11, 2021, Rizin broke the tradition of Pride and Dream by for the first time holding an event in a cage instead of the traditional roped ring at the Rizin Trigger 1st event.
+Rizin Trigger 1st, on November 11, 2021, would be Rizin's first event in which matches would take place inside a cage, instead of the traditional roped ring.

+In Summer 2022, Sakakibara would produce the Tenshin Nasukawa vs. Takeru PPV broadcast (known as "THE MATCH 2022"), with the broadcast using Rizin's on-air graphics and visual presentation.
+Mayweather would return to Rizin that September to co-promote (via The Money Team) and headline the inaugural Super Rizin card.

-At New Year's Eve 2022 saw Bellator MMA vs. Rizin FF, an event hosted by Rizin which crossovered with Bellator MMA as part of Rizin 40 and the traditional New Year's Eve mega event.
+On December 31, 2022, as the traditional New Year's Eve event, Rizin hosted a crossover Bellator vs Rizin card with Bellator MMA as part of Rizin 40.
 The card saw fighters from each promotion fight each other.
 The card saw Bellator MMA fighters Gadzhi Rabadanov, former champions A.J.
 McKee, Juan Archuleta and Kyoji Horiguchi, and current champion Patricio Freire, fighting against Rizin representatives Koji Takeda, Soo Chul Kim, Hiromasa Ougikubo and champions Kleber Koike Erbst and Roberto de Souza.
-The result was a victory by all Bellator fighters.
-In the middle of the event, former boxing world champion Manny Pacquiao made a public announcement that he had signed with Rizin for a boxing exhibition match against an yet-unannounced opponent.
+All five Bellator representatives would win their matches in a clean sweep.
+During the event, former boxing world champion Manny Pacquiao made a public announcement that he had signed with Rizin for a boxing exhibition match against a yet-unannounced opponent.

+During the Super Rizin 2 card on July 30, 2023, the promotion announced their first international event, Rizin Landmark 7, to take place in Azerbaijan on November 4.
+It will also be the first major MMA event to take place in the country.

+In June 2024, Rizin announced a partnership with Bare Knuckle Fighting Championship (BKFC), which both companies would allow talent fight in each other's organizations in bareknuckle bouts.
+At Super Rizin 3 on July 28, 2024, Charisa Sigal, Tai Emery, Takaki Soya, and John Dodson all fought in bare-knucking bouts on the undercard.

 Broadcasting and coverage

 Rizin's inaugural event was broadcast in North America on Spike TV.
 Other broadcasters have included SKY Perfect JSAT Corporation, Fuji Television, Fox Sports Brazil, Kix and Match TV.
-From 2017 to 2019, Rizin events have been streaming on FITE TV in North America and Europe.
-As of Rizin 26, they have been streaming on LIVENow.
-Starting with Rizin 38, Rizin returned to FITE TV.
+From 2017 to 2020, Rizin events have been streaming on FITE TV in North America and Europe.
+Rizin 26 to Rizin 37 would stream on LIVENow in Europe and North America.

+In 2022, due to several controversies, Rizin would be dropped by Fuji by May of that year.
+Rizin would since begin broadcasting on events via PPV on their streaming service, RIZIN STREAM PASS, and various other streaming platforms in Japan.

+Starting with Super Rizin & Rizin 38 in 2022, Integrated Sports would produce English-language PPVs of Rizin events for FITE.

+In February 2024, Rizin announced the launch of a new international service, RIZIN.tv.
+From March, the service will be subscription-based, and will include past events.